Leiden University, 2008-2014; University of Oxford, 2014-2017.

 University of Oxford

-Favourite thing to do in science: Figuring out how to explain something that is really difficult and advanced, that would normally require a university degree before you understand it, to everyone who is interested.
+Favourite thing to do in research: Figuring out how to explain something that is really difficult and advanced, that would normally require a university degree before you understand it, to everyone who is interested.

 I started reading when I was two years old, haven’t stopped since and now I’m about to get a PhD for it.